seatgeek/gramo/README.md

 ## Introduction
 This project is the result of a SeatGeek hackathon.
 In its current state, the project should be considered pre-alpha.
 That being said, this doesn't need to run in production.
-Using this is safe as long as you commit your code to a source control system before using it.
+Using this is safe as long as you keep your code stored in a remote source control system and commit before generating code.

 ## How it works
 TL;DR: You can build your own module archetype that employs a specialized markup